 The main objective of this paper is to study the sensitivity of atmospheric blocking to changes in upstream LH in numerical model simulations.
-The effects of LH on the development (onset, maintenance and decay) of five different blocking events are studied in detailed model-based sensitivity experiments, in which cloud-related LH is altered in the storm track region upstream of the block, and compared to control simulations with unmodified upstream LH.
-In doing so, changes in the formation and 60 maintenance of blocking in these simulations can be attributed to altered LH upstream.
+The effects of LH on the development (onset, maintenance and decay) of five different blocking events

+55 are studied in detailed sensitivity experiments, in which cloud-related LH is altered in the storm track region upstream of the block.
+In doing so, changes in the formation and maintenance of blocking in these simulations can be attributed to altered LH upstream.

 The sensitivity experiments are presented as follows.
-Section 2 describes the methodology, while section 3 introduces one blocking event as an example with a synoptic overview.
+Section 2 describes the methodology, while section 3 exemplarily introduces one blocking event with a synoptic overview.
 The results of the sensitivity experiments are presented in section 4 and our conclusions are summarized and discussed in section 5.